Solo Colombia Adventure Guide to Travel

-I’ll admit that when I started planning my solo Colombia adventure, I was a little bit nervous about it.
+I’ll admit that when I started planning my solo travel in Colombia, I was a little bit nervous about it.
 I knew just enough about the not-so-distant violent history in Colombia to have some wide-eyed concerns.
-Of course, I did my research.
-And, though I read that the wide-scale violence is a thing of the past, it’s still something to pay attention to.
-Especially when you’re a woman traveling solo.

 Do I recommend solo travel to Colombia?
 I’d respond to the question with a resounding, “hell, yeah!”
 After all, I lived to tell the tale.
 However, I would absolutely recommend some safety precautions, much like you should take if you travel anywhere in the world on a solo adventure.
 And particularly in a developing country.